informidas/vba-basic-documentation/README.md

 * currency

 ##### Generating Comments
-It is a good coding practice to include commenst in your code.
-Comments provide a way for others reviewing your code to understand the intent of the statements in particular and your program in general
+It is a good coding practice to include comments in your code.
+Comments provide a way for others reviewing your code to understand the intent of each statement in particular and your program in general.
+We declare a line of comment using a single apostrophe (')

+>> Here is how you can declare a comment:
+>>
+>> 'This is a comment
+>>
+>>

 #### Subroutines